How to Make the Most of the South Island in Two Weeks (14 Days)

 Day 10 – Queenstown to Mt Cook

-Drive Time: 3 Hours
+Drive time: 3 hours

-If you have not had enough of epic scenic drives, then here’s one more for you through the Lindis Pass on the way to Aoraki Mt Cook National Park.
-On the way to Mt Cook, consider stopping by the Highlands Motorsport Park in Cromwell to challenge your travel buddies to go-karting (more info on Viator and Tripadvisor) or stop by Omarama for their hot pools with a view.
+On the way to Mt Cook, consider stopping by the Highlands Motorsport Park in Cromwell to challenge your travel buddies to go-karting or stop by Omarama for their hot pools with a view.
+Additionally, there is a pleasant river walk in Twizel.

 Accommodation in Mt Cook